 Compared to “Cache on device hard drive” cache mode, the VHDX block format has a faster file expansion rate.
-The local disk free space should be reconsidered to accommodate the streaming workload.
-To ensure target device reliability in high demand workload, Citrix recommends that local disk free space be larger than vDisk capacity size.
+The local disk free space is reconsidered to accommodate the streaming workload.
+To ensure target device reliability in a high demand workload, Citrix recommends that local disk free space is larger than vDisk capacity size.

-When the local disk is out of space, the target device vDisk IO goes in to a pause state waiting for more local disk free space to become available.
-This condition has a negative impact on workload continuity; thus, Citrix recommends allocating enough local disk free space.
+When the local disk is out of space, the target device vDisk I/O goes in to a pause state.
+It waits for more local disk free space to become available.
+This condition has a negative impact on the workload continuity.
+Citrix recommends allocating enough local disk free space.

 Cache on a server

-Write cache can exist as a temporary file on a Provisioning Server.
-In this configuration, all writes are handled by the Provisioning Server, which can increase disk IO and network traffic.
+Write cache can exist as a temporary file on a provisioning server.
+The Provisioning server handles all writes, which can increase disk I/O and network traffic.

-For additional security, the Provisioning Server can be configured to encrypt write cache files.
-Since the write-cache file does exist on the hard drive between reboots, the data will be encrypted in the event a hard drive is stolen.
+For extra security, the server can be configured to encrypt write cache files.
+Since the write-cache file does exist on the hard drive between reboots, the data is encrypted in the event a hard drive is stolen.